hanshuebner/cpc-floppy-controllers/README.md

-# Amstrad/Schneider CPC floppy controller
+# Amstrad/Schneider CPC floppy controllers

+> :warning: **This is a work in progress**: Don't fabricate PCBs from these files yet!

 This project started as attempt to clone the Vortex F1-D floppy controller, which supports two 720k DSDD drives.
 The desire was to